core-wg/comi/draft-ietf-core-comi.md

 ## Instance-identifier {#instance-identifier}

 Instance-identifiers are used to uniquely identify data node instances within a datastore.
 This YANG built-in type is defined in {{Section 9.13 of RFC7950}}.
-An instance-identifier is composed of the data node identifier (i.e. a SID) and for data nodes within list(s) the keys used to index within these list(s).
+An instance-identifier is composed of the data node identifier (i.e. a SID) and, for data nodes within list(s), the keys used to index within these list(s).

 When part of a payload, instance-identifiers are encoded in CBOR based on the rules defined in {{Section 6.13.1 of -yang-cbor}}.
-When part of a URI, the SID is appended to the URI of the targeted datastore, the keys are specified using the 'k' query parameter as defined in {{query}}.
+When a (single) instance identifier is part of a URI, the SID is appended as another URI Path component to the URI of the targeted datastore; any keys (further elements of the array specified in
+{{Section 6.13.1 of -yang-cbor}}) are represented using a query parameter as defined in {{query}}.
+[^simpler]

+[^simpler]: It would be even simpler to just put the entire 6.13.1
+    encoding of an instance identifier, base64url-encoded, into a path component of the URI.
+This would allow FETCH and GET implementations to share almost all of the code.
+It also would get rid of the {{id-compression}} innovation.
+It would make less obvious which SID is being addressed by a GET during debugging, just as with a FETCH.

 ## Media-Types {#media-type}